 Oxford Record Label (1906-1916)

-what are some over the counter drugs like viagra The Oxford Record Label was a Sears label that came after Sears’ discontinuation of their Harvard Label.
-They are single sided and can be found as either a 7in. disc or a 10in. disc.
+The Oxford Record Label was a Sears label that came after Sears’ discontinuation of their Harvard Label.
+They are single-sided and can be found as either a 7in. disc or a 10in. disc.
 At the start, Sears used Leeds and Catlin from 1906-1908 to produce the record, switched to Columbia from 1908-1909, then to Victor (using their Zon-o-phone masters) between 1909-1911, and then back to Columbia between 1911-1916.
 Indeed, Columbia continued to produce for Sears under the Oxford label a 7in. disc while Victor produced a 10in. disc.
 Recordings are mostly anonymous For an excellent review of the Oxford label see the sources below.

-http://cinziamazzamakeup.com/?x=levitra-20-mg-economico other ed drugs than viagra Pre World War II Label: Purple with Oxford in a scripted styled.
+Pre World War II Label: Purple with Oxford in a scripted style.

 Leg of Mutton Le Gigot, 1913.